 This register controls the direction of the 16 bi-directional IO lines.
 When a one is written, the corresponding IO line is set to transmit, when the bit is a zero, the line is configured as a receiver.
 This register is overridden when the SCC is in full duplex mode.

-PMC\SER\DATA\SRC\422
+Unused in RTN4 version.

+PMC SER DATA SRC 422

-[OX18] PMC-SERIAL IO Data Source Control Port read/ write CONTROL DATA SOURCE REGISTER DATA BIT DESCRIPTION 31-16 15-0 spare data source 15-0 1 = IO data register O = system from the IO data register, when zero, the system connections to the SCC drive the IO lines.
+[OX18] PMC-SERIAL IO Data Source Control Port

+CONTROL DATA SOURCE REGISTER

+DATA BIT DESCRIPTION

+31-16 15-0 spare data source 15-0 1 = IO data register O = system